Japan Goes Koo-Koo for Kit Kat Chocolate Bars

 Kit Kat is one of the world's most well known chocolate bars.
 Originally created in England by the Rowntree company in 1935 and now sold around the world, Kit Kat's distinctive oval logo and bright red packaging is nearly as ubiquitous as Coca-Cola's.
 Look closely, however, and differences start to pop up... nowhere more than in Japan, which by rights should be renamed "the Kit Kat Kingdom".

 Anyway, the list of Japanese Kit Kats is long and getting longer by the month as new versions come down the pipeline.
-Wikipedia lists 81 versions...
-81!
+Wikipedia lists over 200 versions and counting.
 If this doesn't qualify as a national obsession, what does?
 In fact, the list of Japanese Kit Kats, past and present, would give a similar list of Hello Kitty items a run for its money.
 Hmm...
 Kit Kat, Hello Kitty, what is it with Japan and kitty kats, er, kitty cats?
 Should these two juggernauts combine forces, there's no telling what could happen!

 J A P A N O R A M A